hjbolus/Mathematical-Logic-Through-Python/README.md

 `  12) (Man(aristotle)->Mortal(aristotle))    (MP from lines 9 and 11)`
 `QED`

-It also includes an interface through objects of class Prover that assist the construction of FOL proofs by providing convenient methods for adding multiple lines in one line of code.

-Moreover, any formula can be converted to prenex normal form using the function to_prenex_normal_form(), which returns a a prenex equivalent as well as a proof of the equivalence.
+Moreover, any formula can be converted to prenex normal form using the function `to_prenex_normal_form()`, which returns a a prenex equivalent as well as a proof of the equivalence.
+In the process, if any quantifiers share variable names, then they will all be replaced with unique ones, leading to unfortunate names like `z3897`.
 For example:

 `In [9]: formula, proof = to_prenex_normal_form(Formula.parse('~~(~Ax[Ey[R(x,y)]]&~Ax[Ey[x=y]])'))`